Bhattb2/web-scraper/README.md

 `get_citations_needed_report(URL)` - returns a report of the citations required for a given URL

-`get_citations_needed_count(URL)` - returns a number of citations required for a given URL (a general citation requirement, without specific sections counts as 1, however when sections are also supplied, it does not count)

-`get_citations_needed_report(URL)` - returns a report of the citations required for a given URL

 ## Attributions/Credits

  Diving in stackoverflow quite a lot, Wikipedia pages source code, and the BeautifulSoup docs!